tomphp/PhpBook/00-preface.md

 and show you how to quickly get started using them with PHP.

-This book aims to show you what you need to start building a well designed, managable and extendable, medium size PHP application.
+This book aims to show you what you need to start building a well designed, manageable and extendible, medium size PHP application.
 The approach and process of working in this book should fit very well in to an Agile process of working, however it will only deal with the actual development and architecture of the project rather than the full planning, communication and team management